-This is a recipe I Know from my childhood.
+This is a recipe I know from my childhood.
 Whenever we went to Germany or Austria we eat Flädlesuppe (or Frittatensuppe as it’s called in Austria).
 It’s basically a delicious broth where the noodles are replaced with slices of pancakes.
 Who doesn’t like that?

 Because it’s just vegetable soup with pancakes, you can prepare it easily.
 If you don’t have any stock left, you can make it quickly using this recipe.
 While simmering you can bake the pancakes.
 That way you can serve this soup in just 20 minutes.

 If you like this easy soup, I just got some great other soup recipes for you!
 This onion soup with only 6 ingredients is really delicious, or try this oriental pumpkin carrot soup.
-Great soups with a lot of flavor!
+Great soups with a lot of flavors!

 The history of this pancake soup

-In Austria, in the Wiener kitchen it’s called Frittatensuppe, whereas in other parts of Austria it’s still called flädlesuppe.
+In Austria, in the Wiener kitchen, it’s called Frittatensuppe, whereas in other parts of Austria it’s still called flädlesuppe.

 But the preparation is all the same.
 A thin pancake is baked which is formed into a roll.
 This is cut into thin slices.
 These slices are placed in the soup bowl.
 Just before serving a clear broth or soup is poured on top of the crêpes.
 And the soup is immediately served.